denoptim-project/AutoCompChem/README.md

 <keywordB>: <value1> <value2> <value3>
 ...
 ```
 The order of the lines is irrelevant.
-Each line is meant to hold a single *keyword* or a single *keyword:value* pair, unless the value constains newline characters, in which case the `$START` and `$END` strings can be used to identify a multiline block of text that will be interpreted as a single line when parsing the perameters file.
+Each line is meant to hold a single *keyword* or a single *keyword:value* pair, unless the value constains newline characters, in which case the `$START` and `$END` strings should be used to identify a multiline block of text that will be interpreted as a single line when parsing the perameters file.
 For example:
 ```
 TASK: <chosen_task>
 $START<keywordC>: <value1>